jmcabreira-zz/Data-Science-Projects/Youtube_Video_Recommendation_System/README.md

 ![](images/CabreiraLogo.png)

-# Youtube Video Reccomendation System
+# Youtube Video Recommendation System

 # Project :

- - The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed model performing a youtube video recommendation
+ - The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed model performing a youtube video recommendation system